First of all, let me stress to you: FOLLOW PRESSURE CANNER MANUFACTURER INSTRUCTIONS!

 Step 3: Using a food funnel, start packing your jars.

-Step 4: Take your fingers and tightly pack and push down as much down as you can in your jars.
+Step 4: Take your fingers and tightly pack and push down as much as you can in your jars.
 Leave a one inch head space in your jar because as the cabbage ferments it will foam and rise to top.
+If you do not have enough liquid you can boil up just a little more water with some salt and finish filling jars to neck.

-Step 5: you can add a little salt if you want to, no more than a teaspoon.
-Then make sure around jar mouth is clean and put your lids on.
+Step 5: Then make sure around jar mouth is clean and put your lids on finger tip tight.
 Store jars in cool dark place to ferment for several weeks.
 Fermenting takes time and the longer it sits the better the flavor.
+Every day you might want to take the lids off and skim off foam and keep the top of the kraut clean.
+Replace lids.

 This is how I process my tomatoes to get them ready to make spaghetti sauce: